HORRIBLE HISTORIES – Historical Consultant

 Greg Jenner works in the TV & Film industry as a historical consultant, being well versed in both the rules of dramatic storytelling and the complexity of historical accuracy.
 As well as developing his own projects, Greg has been Historical Consultant to BBC TV’s Horrible Histories for over a decade.
 He was also the adviser on the Horrible Histories The Movie: Rotten Romans (2019), which was nominated for three Children’s BAFTAs in 2019.

-He is currently working on a Cold War spy drama for the BBC (In development), and a major UK feature film set in the 17th century (in development).
+He is currently working on a Cold War spy drama for the BBC (In development).
 If you are looking for a knowledgeable, versatile historian who is skilled in dealing with narrative storytelling, and solving creative problems, Greg is available as a freelance consultant.

 Between 2006 and 2008, Greg worked for Hardy Pictures, an award-winning company specialising in factually-sourced historical dramas.
 Though primarily hired to develop future projects, he played a crucial role on the 2 x 90 minute drama, 1066: The Battle For Middle Earth’ produced for Channel 4.
 He also conducted extensive genealogical research for BBC4’s Spanish Flu drama The Forgotten Fallen, and undertook weeks of archival research for Channel 4’s Untold Battle Of Trafalgar.